MichaelCorelli/Calibration_of_a_real_Robot/README.md

 - the variation in the chi-square value between successive iterations
 - a counter for consecutive rejected steps.

-To avoid numerical instability a damping factor is introduced (computed from the largest diagonal element of the Hessian matrix).
+A damping factor, computed from the largest diagonal entry of the Hessian matrix, is introduced to ensure numerical stability.

-The odometry calibration provides:
+The calibration process provides:
-- a correction matrix X (3x3)
-- the calibrated values of the kinematic parameters
+- calibrated kinematic parameters
 - the estimated laser pose with respect to the robot base
 - chi-square error statistics for each iteration
-- the number of inliers used in the optimization.
+- the number of inliers used during optimization.

-It is also possible to choose the number of iterations and whether to use an analytical or numerical Jacobian.
+The number of iterations and the choice between analytical or numerical Jacobian can be configured.

 **Chi-square error statistics**